23 January 2017

 Research into particles in the air is called aerosol research and it is a vital part of developing preventative responses to severe asthma events.
 Currently, CSIRO and the University of Queensland are the only institutions conducting in-depth aerosol research in Australia.
 However in order to better understand, and therefore respond, to airborne health risks it is necessary to gather more data than is currently available.

 This lack of focus on research into particulates is not limited to pollen, however.
 Pollution from vehicles, industry and construction continues to contribute to premature deaths.
 It is in this area of air pollution that Ecotech develops and distributes global-standard equipment designed to accurately monitor air quality and better support the health of residents in Australia and around the world.

-Governments in China and Europe are already using nephelometers – designed and manufactured by Ecotech in Australia – to track dust from the Gobi and Sahara deserts in order to monitor air quality and better protect their citizens.
-Similar technology could, and should, be used in Australia alongside further research in order to better protect our citizens from increasingly frequent airborne health risks.
+Governments in China and Europe are already using nephelometers – designed and manufactured by Ecotech in Australia – to track dust levels in order to monitor air quality in their respective nations.
+Similar technology is also currently being used at home, alongside further research, to better protect our citizens from increasingly frequent airborne health risks.

 What is a nephelometer?

-A nephelometer is a machine that is able to detect specific wavelengths of light.
-Particles in the air scatter light differently according to their properties, as well as how many there are.
-A nephelometer can therefore be used to detect whether and how many specific particles are in a particular area.
+A nephelometer is an instrument that measures scattering of light due to particles at various wavelengths.
 Being able to detect the scattering of red, green and blue light could be used to provide extra information about the types of particles in the air, which could be used to fingerprint and then detect airborne health risks.